 Testing the Glucose Level

 Testing glucose levels is most important for people having diabetes.
 Many people with this condition are used to dealing with blood sugar checks as part of their everyday lives.

 The most popular way to test glucose at home involves a simple blood test.
-Usually, a finger prick uses a small needle known as lancet, produces a drop, and puts it onto a test strip.
-Then, the strip is placed into a meter, which measures the sugar levels in the blood.
+Usually, a finger prick uses a small needle known as a lancet, produces a drop, and puts it onto a test strip.
+Then, the strip is placed into a metre, which measures the sugar levels in the blood.
 Usually, it can give us reading in less than 20 seconds.